Pharmaceutical Benefits Scheme: 2010s

+2020s–current

+In May 2022 the Albanese government was elected and rapidly implemented changes to the PBS as a cost of living measure.
+On 1 July the safety net thresholds were reduced.

+In October 2022, a legislative amendment was passed to reduce the general copayment to $30 from 1 January 2023; there was no reduction to the concession copayment.
+Despite the changes being announced to assist Australians with the cost of living amid rising interest rates and the general copayment rate reduced to be 20% lower than when Labor last held office in 2013, the concession rate remained 19% higher than it had been in 2013.

+In January 2023, the general copayment reduction was the first decrease since the inception of the PBS.
+In 2025, the copayment amount was not indexed with inflation for the first time in more 25 years.

 Operations

 PBS is governed by the National Health Act 1953 and National Health (Pharmaceutical Benefits) Regulations 1960 (Cth).
 Pharmaceutical benefits under PBS may only be supplied by pharmacists and medical practitioners approved under the Act.

 Applications to list a drug on the Pharmaceutical Benefits Schedule are administered by the Department of Health.
 Pharmaceutical benefits under the PBS are administered by Medicare Australia (formerly the Health Insurance Commission) under the Health Insurance Act 1973 (Cth).

 A benefit under PBS is only given on medications which are listed in the Pharmaceutical Benefits Schedule.
 The medication may be listed for general use as an unrestricted benefit, or for a specific indication as a restricted benefit.
 When a PBS medication is dispensed by a pharmacist, the patient pays the patient contribution (subject to concessions and safety nets) and Medicare Australia pays the remainder of the agreed cost of the medication to the pharmacist.

 The cost of a medication is negotiated between the government, through the Department of Health, and the supplier of the drug.
 The agreed price becomes the basis of the dispensed price of the medication which is negotiated between the government and the Pharmacy Guild of Australia under the current Community Pharmacy Agreement.
 The dispensed price includes the wholesaler's markup, pharmacist's markup, and a dispensing fee.
 Pharmacies purchase PBS-listed drugs from the wholesaler or supplier, and claim the difference between the dispensed price and the patient co-payment contribution from Medicare Australia.

+Medical practitioners, dentists, optometrists, midwives and nurse practitioners who are registered with the Australian Health Practitioner Regulation Agency (AHPRA) can write PBS-subsidised prescriptions.
+Pharmacists can prescribe scheduled medicines, but these are not subsidised by the PBS.
+Podiatrists can prescribe from an authorised list of medicines, but these are also not available on the PBS.